 The seventh Annual Family Business Forecast, conducted by the Conway Center for Family Business, revealed that nearly seven in 10 (69%) family businesses surveyed plan to increase hiring in 2018.
 While the scarcity of finding qualified workers remains the top concern among family business leaders (52%), the next highest reported challenge to their business is competition (22%).

 The Conway Center fields the annual Family Business Forecast to gauge the economic climate – including employment and related challenges – among family businesses in the region.

 Optimism Regarding Economy Remains High, Particularly in Central Ohio

-Competition within their industry is a rising concern for family business leaders.
-More than one in four (26.7%) said that competition is the most significant challenge to their business in 2017.
-More than eight in ten (82.5%) said sales forecasts/volume will be the biggest factor that will impact their decisions to increase or decrease employment, with compensation (40%) also being a factor in hiring decisions.
+Competition within their industry is a concern for family business leaders.
+More than one in five (22%) said that competition is the most significant challenge to their business in 2018.
+Nearly eight in 10 (79%) said sales forecasts/volume will be the biggest factor that will impact their decisions to increase or decrease employment, with compensation (40%) also being a factor in hiring decisions.
 For the first time in several years, health care costs did not make the top three concerns (26% in 2017 and 2018) regarding hiring limitations.

 Family Owned Businesses Drive Job Creation